Page loading ... Please wait.

 Printer Friendly Page

 I know that some people dislike the taste of candied cherries.
-If so, you can substitute an equal amount of finely chopped nuts.
+If so, you can substitute an equal amount of finely chopped dried fruit or nuts.
 While I agree these cherries are not ideal for eating out-of-hand, I enjoy their sweet flavor and chewy texture when folded into cake and cookie batters or when used as a decorative garnish.
-Candied cherries are also called glace cherries, and they are cherries that have been dipped in a sugar syrup.
-For these Icebox Cookies the cherries are chopped into small pieces so each cookie will have small flecks of red dotting its' entire surface.
-Now, the cookie dough is made with the creaming method, that is, cream the butter with the sugar, then beat in the egg and vanilla extract, and then the flour mixture.
-The last step is to fold in the candied cherries.
-Once the dough is made it is divided into thirds, each portion is formed into a log shape, refrigerated until chilled (up to three days), and then you slice and bake the cookies.
-If desired, the dough can be frozen for a month which is ideal if these cookies are going to be part of your Christmas baking.
+Candied cherries are also called glacé cherries, and they are cherries that have been dipped in a sugar syrup.
+For these Icebox Cookies the cherries are chopped into small pieces so each cookie will have small flecks of red or green dotting its' entire surface.

-The buttery flavor of these cookies means it is important to use the best unsalted butter you can afford.
+The buttery flavor of these cookies means it is important to use a good quality butter.
 I prefer using unsalted butter as the salt in 'salted' butter can overpower its' sweet flavor and can also mask any odors the butter may have absorbed in storage.
 Besides butter, vanilla extract is also a strong flavor in these cookies.
 So when buying vanilla extract make sure that it is labeled "pure".
-Stay away from the ones labeled "imitation" vanilla extracts as they are made with synthetic vanilla (from glycoside found in the sapwood of certain conifers or from coal extracts) and leave a bitter aftertaste.
+Stay away from the ones labeled "imitation" vanilla extracts as they are made with synthetic vanilla and may leave a bitter aftertaste.

-Divide the dough into thirds.
-Place each third of dough on a large piece of parchment or wax paper.
-Smooth and shape the dough into an evenly shaped rectangle that is about 7 inches (18 cm) long.
-Then thoroughly wrap the shaped logs in the parchment or wax paper, twists the ends of the paper to seal the logs, and place in the refrigerator to chill for at least three hours, or up to three days.
+Divide the dough in half (about 470 grams each).
+Place each half of the dough on a large piece of parchment or wax paper.
+Smooth and shape the dough into an rectangle that is about 10 inches (25 cm) long.
+Then wrap the shaped logs in the parchment or wax paper, twists the ends of the paper to seal the logs.
+Place in the refrigerator to chill until firm (about four hours or up to three days).
 (The logs can also be frozen for about one month.
-If freezing, it is best to let the logs stand at room temperature about 15-20 minutes before slicing.)
+If freezing, it is best to let the logs stand at room temperature about 15 minutes before slicing.)

-Using a thin bladed knife, slice the logs into 1/4 inch (5 mm) thick slices.
+Using a knife, slice the logs into 1/4 inch (5 mm) thick slices.
 Place the cookies on the prepared baking sheets, spacing about 2 inches (5 cm) apart.
 Bake for about 10 minutes, or until lightly browned.
-Remove from oven and cool completely on a wire rack.
+Remove from oven and let cool completely on a wire rack.

-Store at room temperature for about five days or baked cookies can be frozen for a couple of weeks.
+Store at room temperature for about five days or the baked cookies can be frozen for one month.

 Makes about six dozen cookies.